nielsdelestinne/snuyster/README.md

 - [ ] check TODOs in code
 - [ ] Write explanation in tool (for user)
 - [ ] Rerunning summary will give a reindexing error (might also be an issue with the other options)
-- [ ] Allow to develop without the need for docker (code-maat, python tooling is mainly an issue.
+- [x] Allow to develop without the need for docker (code-maat, python tooling is mainly an issue.
 Also we have to explicitly run snuyster via bash, not zsh due to readarray; `bash snuyster.sh`)
+  - [ ] Document direnv / asdf
+- [ ] Provide a help option
+- [ ] Add Plot functionality to summary

 # Resources